IBM/virtual-mirror-for-ecommerce/README.md

 ## Flow

 1. Take input from user's mobile.
-2. The input is passed via Mobile First Foundation.
+2. Send the input to the recommendation system application via Mobile First Foundation.
-3. Mobile First Foundation passes the user's input to the visual recognition application.
-4. The visual recognition application interacts with the Watson Visual Recognition service, which returns appropriate output.
-5. The output(age and gender of user) is then send to user's mobile application.
-6. The user clicks on "Get Recommendations" button.
-7. Requests the recommendation engine to return appropriate recommendation based the visual recognition applications output.
-8. Recommendation engine interacts with IBM Db2 to get the necessary product details for the recommended products.
+3. Interact with the Db2 on Cloud to get details of the required products.
-9. Images of the recommended products is retrieved from Cloud Object Storage.
-10. Images and details of the recommended products is retrieved by the recommendation engine.
-11. Recommendation engine returns the images and details of the recommended products to the user's mobile application.
+4. Send the recommended products to the to the user's mobile via Mobile First Foundation.
-12. The user clicks on "Try on virtual mirror" feature.
-13. Requests the virtual mirror application to show the selected jewellery virtually on the face.
-14. Virtual mirror application opens the front camera on the user's mobile.
-15. User will able to view the jewellery virtually on them.
+5. Send the input to the Virtual Mirror application via Mobile First Foundation and visualize on virtual mirror.

 <!--Optionally, update this section when the video is created-->
 # Watch the Video